ECMWFCode4Earth/Elefridge.jl/README.md

 Further flexibility regarding the distribution of the data can be achieved with entropy encoding.
 A recently developed number format are self-organizing numbers, so called Sonums (8), which can be set-up to maximize the entropy or, often closely related, minimize the decimal rounding error (minimizing the L1 or L2-error is another possibility).
 Sonums require an alphabet to be stored with the data, which is, however, for large data sets a negligible overhead.
 The sonum conversion is asymmetric in speed and complexity.
 While the creation of an alphabet can be a time consuming operation, the back conversion is simple array access.

 Data compression can be applied not just on a number-by-number basis, as discussed, but also on a set of numbers.
 This comes with the advantage that interdependencies of number occurrences can be exploited, especially important due to the typical power-law spectral variance distribution in geophysical data.
-While this is an attractive approach to climate data compression4,5, it interlinks the compressed data in a way which may slow down the decompression of subsets, as individual numbers cannot be decompressed independently.
+While this is an attractive approach to climate data compression (4,5), it interlinks the compressed data in a way which may slow down the decompression of subsets, as individual numbers cannot be decompressed independently.

 ### Assessment of precision: Error norms